Badcow/LoremIpsum/README.md

 Lorem Ipsum Generator
 =====================

 Library for generating lorem ipsum text.
-More to come very soon!
+Bonus Twig extension!
+This has been changed around a bit from the original [geecu/LoremIpsum](https://github.com/geecu/LoremIpsum).

 ## Basic Usage